Wall-crossing for Newton-Okounkov bodies and the tropical Grassmannian: Example: the Grassmannian of 2-planes in -space

 \section{Example: the Grassmannian of 2-planes in $m$-space}

-In this section, we concretely illustrate the wall-crossing phenomena developed in the previous sections for the tropical Grassmannian $\trop(Gr(2,m))$ of $2$-planes in $\C^n$.
-In addition, although we saw in Example~\ref{example: algebraic is not geometric} that the algebraic wall-crossing map is not necessarily the restriction of a geometric wall-crossing map, we show that in the case of $\trop(Gr(2,m))$, the algebraic crossing $\Theta$ is the restriction of the geometric ``flip'' map.
-This is stated precisely in Theorem~\ref{theorem: main Gr2m}, which is the main result of this section.
+In this section, we illustrate the wall-crossing phenomena developed above for the tropical Grassmannian $\trop(Gr(2,m))$.
+In addition, although we saw in Example~\ref{example: algebraic is not geometric} that the algebraic wall-crossing map is not necessarily the restriction of a geometric wall-crossing, we show in Theorem~\ref{theorem: main Gr2m} that in the case of $\trop(Gr(2,m))$, the algebraic crossing $\Theta$ is the restriction of the geometric ``flip'' map.